bactkinson/SIBaR_Background_Removal_and_Quantification/README.md

 `minTimePts`: The minimum number of time points needed for data to be partitioned.
 Data taken on days with less than minTimePts are removed during the partitioning step.
 Default is 600.

 `cores`: Number of cores to be used in parallelization.
-Parallelization is implemeted using R parallel library.
+Parallelization is implemented using R parallel library.
 Default is parallel::detectCores()-2.

 `index`: Optional factor index to be included (e.g. 1 designates set of measurements from Car 1, 2 designates set of measurements from Car 2).